robinostlund/homeassistant-skippo/README.md

 # Skippo — Home Assistant Integration

 Track vessels from [Skippo](https://www.skippo.se) directly in Home Assistant.
-Each tracked vessel becomes a device with GPS position, speed, online status, movement, and anchor state — all updated every 60 seconds.
+Each tracked vessel becomes a device with GPS position, speed, online status, and movement state.

 No Skippo account is required.